Assassination of Anna Politkovskaya

 On 7 October 2006, Russian journalist, writer and human rights activist Anna Politkovskaya was shot dead in the elevator of her apartment block in central Moscow.
-She was known for her opposition to the Chechen conflict and for criticism of Vladimir Putin.
-She authored several books about the Chechen wars, as well as Putin's Russia, and received several international awards for her work.
-Her murder, believed to be a contract killing, sparked a strong international reaction.
+She was known for her opposition to the Second Chechen War and criticism of Russian president Vladimir Putin.
+The recipient of several international awards for her work, she authored Putin's Russia as well as several books about the Chechen conflict.
+Her assassination, which occurred on Vladimir Putin's birthday, sparked a strong international reaction.
 Three Chechens were arrested for the murder, but were acquitted.
 The verdict was overturned by the Supreme Court of Russia and new trials were held.
 In total, six people were convicted of charges related to her death.

 Background

 Politkovskaya's book, Putin's Russia: Life in a Failing Democracy, criticized Putin's federal presidency, including his pursuit of the Second Chechen War.
 She accused Putin and the Russian secret service FSB of stifling civil liberties to establish a Soviet-style dictatorship, adding that "it is we who are responsible for Putin's policies":